Information about The Israeli Dairy Industry

 Did you know that Israeli cows have the highest milk production in the world?

-In 2018, the average milk yield per Israeli cow was 12,010 kg, according to the Israeli Dairy Board, more than what cows are producing anywhere else in the world.
+The average milk yield per Israeli cow is more than 12,000 kg, according to the Israeli Dairy Board, more than what cows are producing anywhere else in the world.
 This is all in spite of Israel’s unfavorable conditions including heat, humidity, and restricted resources.
 This remarkable accomplishment is the result of decades of hard work in the Israeli Dairy Industry.
-Careful breeding, intelligent farm management, and advanced technologies have all contributed to making Israeli’s dairy industry the best in the world.
+Careful breeding, intelligent farm management, and advanced technologies have made the Israeli dairy industry the best in the world.

 The statistics on Israeli dairy farming paint an impressive figure.
 Throughout Israel, there are 750 dairy farms.
 These farms produce enough milk to fulfill about 80% of the domestic demand for milk and other dairy products.
 In 2016, for example, Israeli dairy farms produced approximately 1,450 million liters of cow milk with a value of about $2.5 billion.
 Israeli dairy farmers are also creative.
 Using cow milk, they have created over 1000 different dairy products.
-Milk is, of course, the most popular dairy product, but farmers also produce and sell fermented milk and desserts, soft cheese, hard cheese, butter, and more.
+Milk is the most popular dairy product, but dairies also produce and sell fermented milk and desserts, soft cheese, hard cheese, butter, and more.

 Sheep and Goat Farming